 Jacquelyn L. Dill

-Jacquelyn L. Dill, J.D., CPA, is a 2003 graduate of the University of Oklahoma College of Law and a Certified Public Accountant.
-Jacquelyn is experienced in quiet title actions, wind farm contract negotiation, real estate litigation, environmental litigation, business contracts, business formation and business litigation.
+Jacquelyn Thompson Dill is a 2003 graduate of the University of Oklahoma College of Law and a Certified Public Accountant.
+Jacquelyn is experienced in property law and business law, including quiet title actions, wind farm contract negotiation, real estate litigation, environmental litigation, business contracts, business formation and business litigation.

 Throughout her career, Jacquelyn has successfully represented thousands of Oklahoma royalty owners in class action suits against some of the largest oil companies in the world.
 Mrs. Dill was awarded the Rising Star Award in 2008, 2009, 2010, and 2011 by Super Lawyers magazine for her practice in the area of oil and gas law and was awarded the Rising Star Award in 2013 for her work in environmental law.

-Jacquelyn was born June 15, 1978, in Chickasha, Oklahoma, to Gary and Phyllis Thompson.
-She graduated Valedictorian from Cyril High School in Cyril, Oklahoma in 1996.
+Jacquelyn graduated Valedictorian from Cyril High School in Cyril, Oklahoma in 1996.
 She then graduated from Southwestern Oklahoma State University magna cum laude in 2000 with a Bachelors in Business Administration–Accounting.
-Jacquelyn then attended the University of Oklahoma, College of Law, where she received the Nathalie Pierrepont Comfort scholarship.
+Jacquelyn then attended the University of Oklahoma, College of Law, where she received the Nathalie Pierrepont Comfort Scholarship.
 Jacquelyn became a licensed Certified Public Accountant in 2003 and graduated law school with honors later that same year.

-Jacquelyn is admitted to practice law in the State of Oklahoma, the Eastern District of Oklahoma, the Western District of Oklahoma and in the Tenth Circuit Court of Appeals.
+Jacquelyn is admitted to practice law in all State and Federal Courts in Oklahoma and in the Tenth Circuit Court of Appeals.
 She is a 2015 graduate of the National Institute for Trial Advocacy.

-Jacquelyn is a volunteer with the Oklahoma County Courthouse Access to Justice Clinic and serves on the Board of The Caleb Effect Foundation.
+Jacquelyn is a volunteer with the Oklahoma County Courthouse Access to Justice Clinic, serves on the Board of The Caleb Effect Foundation, and is a 2015 winner of Wheel of Fortune.

 Jacquelyn is committed to providing all her clients with excellence, professionalism, honesty, loyalty and respect.